Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Symmetry assumptions and equations

 \subsection{Vlasov matter}

 The equations (\ref{eq:Ezz})--(\ref{eq:altltmat}) hold in general.
 However, we are here particularly interested in matter of Vlasov type.
-Recall the conventions concerning $f$ introduced in Subsection~\ref{ssection:revl}.
+In order to derive the relevant form of the Vlasov equation, recall the conventions concerning $f$ introduced in Subsection~\ref{ssection:revl}.
 Recall, moreover, the fact that the Vlasov equation is equivalent to $f$ being constant along future directed unit timelike geodesics.
-As a consequence, it can be calculated that the Vlasov equation takes the form
+As a consequence, it can be calculated (cf. Appendix~\ref{ssection:thevlasoveq}) that the Vlasov equation takes the form

 Turning to the stress energy tensor, it satisfies